cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-translator.md

 * `--securesession_id=<id>`

-  ID that will be sent during secure session handshake.
+  ID that will be sent during secure session handshake (**deprecated since 0.91.0**, will be removed soon).
   Default is `acra_translator`.

 ### Configuration files